-Range forecasting is useful for more than just modeling future demand volume.
-A company can develop a range forecast for future supply volumes and prices for its variety of products as well.
-Let’s suppose Company X compiles all the possible outcomes for a new product, then assigns probabilities to each possible outcome that has more than a 15% likelihood of occurring.
+Suppose Company X compiles all the possible outcomes for a new product, then assigns probabilities to each possible outcome with more than a 15% likelihood of occurring.
 Company X can then develop contingency plans according to these outcomes.
-By utilizing range forecasting as such, Company X’s planning effectively covers nearly 80% of the possible outcomes, thereby increasing its flexibility and resilience.
+By utilizing range forecasting as such, Company X’s planning effectively covers nearly 80% of the possible outcomes, thereby increasing its flexibility and resilience!

 2. Establish Flexible Supplier Contracts